 securities law, corporations, corporate finance, consumer protection, reforms, Dodd-Frank, SOX, Sarbanes-Oxley

 Fairfax, Lisa and Wilmarth, Arthur E. Jr, "Striking the Right Balance: Investor and Consumer Protection in the New Financial Marketplace: Introduction" (2013).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2425.

 Banking and Finance Law Commons, Business Law, Public Responsibility, and Ethics Commons, Business Organizations Law Commons, Economic Policy Commons, Law and Society Commons, Policy History, Theory, and Methods Commons, Public Policy Commons